oleg-alexandrov/isaac/dense_map/geometry_mapper/readme.md

       Flag as outliers nav cam pixels closer than this to the boundary, and ignore that boundary region when texturing with the --out_texture_dir option.
-This may improve the calibration accuracy, especially if switching from fisheye to radtan distortion for nav_cam.
-See also the geometry_mapper --undistorted_crop_wins option.
+This may improve the calibration accuracy.
+See also the geometry_mapper --undistorted_crop_wins
+      option.

     --timestamp_offsets_max_change (double, default = 1.0)
       If floating the timestamp offsets, do not let them change by